 All underground mining at Red Lake is carried out by using three mining methods to maximum ore extraction: Overhand Cut and Fill (OCF), Underhand Cut and Fill (UFC), and Long Hole (LH).
 The high-grade zone, which primarily consists of a narrow vein system, is mined at the rate of 450 tonnes per day with an average grade of over 45 grams per tonne (1.3 ounces per tonne).
 The high-grade mineralization and complex geometry of the ore body require specialized operations expertise.

 Innovative mining techniques have improved efficiency, such as a wet shotcrete system, the use of larger trucks, use of electric man carriers and a portable diamond drill mounted on a jumbo carrier.
-The operation is supported by two mill processing facilities, providing a total milling capacity of 3000 tons per day, including crushing, processing and pastefill plants.
+The operation is supported by two mill processing facilities, providing a total milling capacity of 3,100 tonnes per day, including crushing, processing and pastefill plants.
 The processing plant's operations consist of grinding, gravity concentrating, leaching, carbon-in-pulp (CIP), carbon elution and reactivation, electrowinning, bullion smelting/refining and cyanide destruction, flotation and concentrate handling—all of which are required to recover the three types of gold in the Red Lake ore.

 .
 The haulage drift will enable the efficient hauling of Cochenour/Bruce Channel ore to the Campbell mine for processing at the existing mill.
-The drift also opens up exploration of five kilometers of untested ground in one of the world’s richest gold districts.
+The drift also opens up exploration of over six kilometers of untested ground in one of the world’s richest gold districts.